Laboratoire-de-Chemoinformatique/SynPlanner/docs/data_download.rst

     ======================= ============================================================================================
     Data / Files            Description
     ======================= ============================================================================================
-    Reaction rules          Extracted reaction rules for precursors dissection in retrosynthesis planning Policy network          Trained ranking or filtering policy network for node expansion in tree search Value network           Trained value neural network for node evaluation in tree search (optional, the default evaluation method is rollout)
+    Reaction rules          Extracted reaction rules for precursors dissection in retrosynthetic planning Policy network          Trained ranking or filtering policy network for node expansion in tree search Value network           Trained value neural network for node evaluation in tree search (optional, the default evaluation method is rollout)
-    Building blocks         Set of building block molecules, which are used as terminal materials in the retrosynthesis route planning
+    Building blocks         Set of building block molecules, which are used as terminal materials in the retrosynthetic route planning
     ======================= ============================================================================================

 .. tip::